isorna/dropcommander/docs/en/dfc/special-rules.md

 ### Flash

-_Weapon systems with the Flash characteristic produce a highly visible energy signature when they connect with a target, effectively 'lighting it up' for everyone to see._
+_Weapon systems with the Flash characteristic produce a highly visible energy signature when they connect with a target, effectively ’lighting it up’ for everyone to see._

 A ship that is hit by a Flash weapon system gains a Minor Spike in addition to any other damage effects.
 In addition, if the weapon system inflicts 3 or more damage from the attack, another Minor Spike is added to the target.